labanyapaul/Empirical_Research/README.md

 * Landfill Polygons
 - As we did not have enough information in some landfills due to missing satellite imagery/ missing years.
 We have taken the year before and replicated it for the year after (missing imagery), and for the other years which are also missing.

+* Unit measurements are in foot -> The CRS used EPSG: 2136 measurement unit is 'Gold Coast foot'.

+# Intersecting cities

+  GHANA:
-- For Ghana, out of the 10 landfills collected, we have only 3 that intersected with the DHS data.
+- Out of the 10 landfills collected, we have only 3 that intersected with the DHS data.
 However, out of those 3 only 2 had full information.
 For 1 specific landfill there was no control group for 2008, hence it had to be dropped.

-* Unit measurements are in foot -> The CRS used EPSG: 2136 measurement unit is 'Gold Coast foot'.
+Therefore the 2 cities we analyse are Accra and Kumasi, landfills Agbogbloshie and Oti.

+  KENYA:
+- Out of the 7 landfills collected, we have only 3 that intersected with the DHS data.
+However, there was 2 cities.
+2 landfills resided in Nairobi (Kireba and Dandora), and 1 landfill in Mombasa (Mawemi).
+- However, there was only relevant data for 2014 (dhs clusters).

 # Input
 - City data is saved under /input/world_2015_20000.gpkg